The Lover Speaks: History

-In February 1987, the band released a cover of Dusty Springfield's "I Close My Eyes and Count to Ten" as a non-album single.
-The song failed to chart.
+In February 1987, the band released a cover of Dusty Springfield's "I Close My Eyes and Count to Ten" as a non-album single, but it failed to chart.
 The duo, with their live band, had played the song on tour, and although Stewart advised against recording it, he produced the song with the duo.
-In the spring and summer of 1987, the band returned to the studio to record their second album, The Big Lie.
-By this time Gilbert had left the band.
-Iovine, Stewart and Daniel Lanois shared production, however upon completion A&M Records declined to release it.
+In the spring and summer of 1987, the band returned to the studio to record their second album, The Big Lie, with Iovine, Stewart and Daniel Lanois sharing production.
+A&M Records declined to release it on the grounds that it was "too uncommercial" and, as Freeman later recalled, "too dark and heavy".
 It was later unofficially released in 1997 as a limited promotional factory-pressed CD.

-"No More "I Love You's" was re-issued in March 1988, but failed to chart.
+"No More 'I Love You's'" was re-issued in March 1988, but failed to chart.
 In July that year, the band played at the Marquee Club in London, and also performed at the Reading Festival in August.
 The band were wound down by the end of 1988, although Music & Media reported in December 1989 that A&M Records, who were looking to restructure themselves for the new decade, were uncertain whether they would retain the Lover Speaks on their roster.
 In 1996, Freeman independently released six solo albums, the material of which was recorded between 1985 and 1996.

 Collaborations

 In late 1986, the band worked with Alison Moyet during sessions for her second studio album.
 The UK No. 2 album Raindancing was released in 1987 and largely produced by Iovine.
-Moyet and band had worked on three songs together, although the Freeman/Hughes-penned "Sleep Like Breathing" was the only song to make the album.
+Moyet and the band had worked on three songs together, although the Freeman/Hughes-penned "Sleep Like Breathing" was the only song to make the album.
 In September 1987, it was released as the fourth and final single from the album.
 A duet between Moyet and Freeman, the song reached No. 80 in the UK.
 The song "Take My Imagination to Bed", also written by the duo, was released as a B-Side on the 12" version of the UK Top 10 single "Weak in the Presence of Beauty" several months earlier.

 During the same period, the duo, along with Gilbert, also wrote the song "I Fall in Love Too Easily" for Kiki Dee.
 It was released on her 1987 album Angel Eyes, and released as a single in March 1987.